larpchronicles/rules/rules-topics/999_changelog.md

 * Bag of Holding updated, requires 60 seconds of concentration to retrieve items.
 * Create Undead now properly only works on a target once per DEAD status.

+### Other Skills Skills
+* First Aid description updated with some examples and clarification that you can ask for timers.
+* A marshal determines tracking success (no bead draw) and that a PC cannot be tracked by another PC and removed the word terrestrial.

 ### Production Skills
 * Dispel Magic doesn't work on Glyphs